abpframework/abp/docs/en/Community-Articles/2024-03-02-Using-Testcontainers-In-ABP-Unit-Test/POST.md

 2. Update `MyProjectNameEntityFrameworkCoreFixture` class as shown below:

-We start a SQL Server container in the `InitializeAsync` method and dispose of it in the `DisposeAsync` method.
+We start an SQL Server container in the `InitializeAsync` method and dispose of it in the `DisposeAsync` method.
 The `GetRandomConnectionString` method sets a random database for each test.

 ```csharp
 using System;